-When I heard about Mt Soledad from this guest post on my site I added it to my list to check out as I am found of crosses atop mountains like Mt Rubidoux and Grant Park.
-This cross even looks over the La Jolla coastline, which is one of my favorite beaches in California and it boasts a memorial with history from many of the lives that fought for our country over the last few wars.
-It seemed like a special place for a visit so I drove down there one Saturday morning.
+When I heard about Mt Soledad from this guest post on my site, I added it to my list to check out as I am fond of crosses atop mountains like Mt Rubidoux and Grant Park.
+This cross even looks over the La Jolla coastline, which is one of my favorite beaches in California, and it boasts a memorial with history from many of the lives that fought for our country over the last century.
+It seemed like a special place for a visit, so I drove down there one Saturday morning.
 Here is all the information.

 - Open dusk to dawn

-- Small parking lot at top and overflow 100 yards down
+- Small parking lot at the top and overflow 100 yards down

-Unlike any other memorial I have seen, this collection of plaques included both images and short description of their service etched into the granite.
-This is an amazing way to preserve a legacy as I found myself walking the lines and reading and looking into the faces of these heros.
+This area is unlike any other memorial I have seen, with a collection of plaques that included both images and short descriptions of the person’s service etched into the granite.
+This is a fantastic way to preserve a legacy as I found myself walking the rows and reading and looking into the faces of these heroes.

-The cross itself is about 25 feet tall and stands alone on the top of the memorial.
-You can’t touch the cross itself as there is a small gate around it but you can sit at its feet and take in the beautiful views.
+The cross is about 25 feet tall and stands alone on the top of the memorial.
+You can’t touch the cross as there is a small gate around it, but you can sit at its feet and take in the beautiful views.

-From the base of the cross you are treated to a beautiful view of the coast and city below.
-It was cloudy when I was there but I imagine it would be even more amazing when clear.
+From the base of the cross, you are treated to a magnificent view of the coast and city below.
+It was cloudy when I was there, but I imagine it would be even more amazing when clear.

-They also have some park benches you can sit at and I believe you can actually climb some part of the mountain instead of driving up it if that sounds more fun to you.
+They also have some park benches you can sit at, and I believe you can climb some part of the mountain instead of driving up, it if that sounds more fun to you.

-I found myself spending a good amount of time here just learning about the people and taking in the views and if you are a history buff or like to see something unique I recommend checking out Mt Soledad.
+I found myself spending a good amount of time here just learning about the people and taking in the views.
+If you are a history buff or like to see something unique, I recommend checking out Mt Soledad.